nl253/GeneticAlgo/README.md

 One of the two ways candidate solutions are modified.
 Crossover is all about **recombination**.
-It is a **binary operation** that takes two candidates and selects half genes from one parent and the other half from the other.
+It is a **binary operation** that takes two candidates and selects a portion of genes from one parent and the rest from the other.

 In an ideal scenario, you would inherit genes from fit individuals.
 However, if you do that too often, you will loose novelty and you the algorithm will get stuck very quickly.
 You can change how often fittest candidates (elite) are chosen by changing `minPElite` and `maxPElite`.

 **NOTE** `nElite` needs to be non-zero for this to work.